Adam's property career began in 1999 and he has gained an in-depth knowledge of the rating discipline ever since.

-In 2007 he joined Ruddle Merz and continued to grow his knowledge of business rates, providing advice to a vast array of clients in respect of a vast spectrum of properties, from shops to sawmills and warehouses to football stadiums, all across the UK – literally from Land’s End to John O’Groats.
+In 2007, he joined Ruddle Merz and continued to grow his knowledge of business rates, providing advice to a vast array of clients in respect of a vast spectrum of properties, from shops to sawmills and warehouses to football stadiums, across the UK from Land’s End to John O’Groats.

-- full/partial empty space relief – through applications to the local authorities
+- Full/partial empty space relief – through applications to the local authorities

-- properties affected by road or building works, or other circumstantial events – through MCC (Material Change of Circumstance)
+- Properties affected by road or building works, or other circumstantial events – through MCC (Material Change of Circumstance)

 He is working hard on getting back to full fitness and hopes to take up cycling in the near future.
 His other interests include modern history and trying to stop his children from being too noisy.

 - Business rates mitigation

 - Business rate relief